MrBSykes/azure-shared-responsibilities-analysis/README.md

 ### The Key Principle

-> *"The higher up the service model stack you go from on-premises to IaaS to PaaS, the more responsibility shifts to Microsoft and the less you manage — but you always remain responsible for your **data** and your **identities** regardless of the deployment model."*
+> *"The higher up the service model stack you go from on-premises to IaaS to PaaS, the more responsibility shifts to Microsoft and the less you manage.
+But you always remain responsible for your **data** and your **identities** regardless of the deployment model."*

 ---